gwu-cs-os/resources/system-setup/multipass.md

     code -r .
     ```

-11. This will open the xv6 project in VSCode.
+11. This will open the xv6 project.
 Feel free to look at the source code.
-Reopen the terminal ctrl+\` and build xv6.
+Reopen the terminal and build xv6.

     ```sh
     make qemu-nox